liferay-search/liferay-docs/en/deployment/articles-dxp/02-configuring-liferay/08-dxp-configuration-and-tuning/01-intro.markdown

 ## Database Connection Pool

 The database connection pool should be roughly 30-40% of the thread pool size.
-It provides a connection whenever @product@ needs to retrieve data from the database (e.g., user login).
+It provides a connection whenever @sharepoint@ needs to retrieve data from the database (e.g., user login).
 If the pool size is too small, requests queue in the server waiting for database connections.
 If the size is too large, however, idle database connections waste resources.
 As with thread pools, monitor